 “Don’t go to a museum with a destination.
 Museums are wormholes to other worlds.
 They are ecstasy machines.
 Follow your eyes to wherever they lead you.
-Stop, get very quiet, and the world should begin to change for you.” – Jerry Saltz, New York Magazine art critic
+Stop, get very quiet, and the world should begin to change for you.” – Jerry Saltz

 Although he writes mostly about contemporary art, Saltz’s sentiment for museums, especially those with expansive collections like the Metropolitan Museum of Art, points to a growing curatorial trend to emphasize content over historical categorization.
 Art history pedagogy is moving in this direction, too, thank goodness.
 Did anyone learn anything from that ‘Art in the Dark’ class where slides clicked by and you memorized names and dates from cave to cathedral?
 Who remembers anything from those courses except that they were dull?